softwaremill/ox/doc/basics/start-here.md

 We offer commercial support for ox and related technologies, as well as development services.
 [Contact us](https://softwaremill.com/contact/) to learn more about our offer!

-## Other projects

-The wider goal of direct style Scala is enabling teams to deliver working software quickly and with confidence.
-Our other projects, including [sttp client](https://sttp.softwaremill.com) and [tapir](https://tapir.softwaremill.com), also include integrations directly tailored towards direct style.

-Moreover, also check out the [gears](https://github.com/lampepfl/gears) project, an experimental multi-platform library also covering direct style Scala.

 ## Introductory articles

 * [Prototype Loom-based concurrency API for Scala](https://softwaremill.com/prototype-loom-based-concurrency-api-for-scala/)